 As a child, it was hard to keep her focus on the adult conversations shared between her mother and friends, so Bispe would wonder through the many stories of Neiman’s store.

 “I’d start roaming off after a while because of their talking.
-Memories of me going through Markus’ dresses, running my hands through the beads and looking at all of the mannequins with wigs thinking, I wish I could wear my hair like that or wish I could be posing and wearing clothes like that,” Bispe said.
+Memories of me going through Marcus’ dresses, running my hands through the beads and looking at all of the mannequins with wigs thinking, I wish I could wear my hair like that or wish I could be posing and wearing clothes like that,” Bispe said.

 But it wasn’t just her early years spent in the famous department store that helped create the fashionista, it was her family heritage too.